Contents

 Trail Type: Hike in, hike out

-3. Lizard Head Trail
+3. Lizard Head Hiking Trail

 Difficulty: Difficult (loop), Moderate-Difficult (in and out)